Octava Engineering Joins EASA - Brings New Encoder Testing Technology

 Why EASA

-As an Associate Member, EASA provides an amazing opportunity to connect with over 1,800 electro-mechanical sales and service firms in nearly 80 countries.
-There are thousands of members who care about the customer, place great value in testing, and want to advance the service and performance of electric motors, pumps, drives, controls, gearboxes and other rotating machinery.
+As an Associate Member, EASA provides a fantastic opportunity to connect with over 1,800 electro-mechanical sales and service firms in nearly 80 countries.Thousands of members care about the customer, place great value on testing, and want to advance the service and performance of electric motors, pumps, drives, controls, gearboxes, and other rotating machinery.

 "This is an organization that is highly trusted in our industry.
 It isn't information from a random forum or someone with their own agenda.
 They're committed to standardization, and their recommendations are always backed by sound data."